CatolicaCodingClub/python-projects/Project 2/Sequence of Moves/Group 9/README.md

 Group Members: Thomas Dirks, Georgy Nagibin, Per Espen Schug

-This is our code for the Sequence of Moves excercise.
+This is our code for the Sequence of Moves exercise.